 Store it in an air tight container.
 Serve it with roti or chapathi.
 Also tastes great when mixed with oil or curd.

-- In this recipe, i have roasted the peanuts on the gas top, but it can also be done in the microwave for 2 minutes OR you can use store-bought roasted peanuts to fasten the process.
+- I have roasted the peanuts on the gas top on a Kadai, but you can also microwave for 2-3 minutes till they are roasted OR you can use store-bought roasted peanuts to fasten the process.

-- This chutney pudi easily last long for 15-20 days when stored at room temperature in an airtight container.
+- This chutney pudi easily lasts long for 15-20 days when stored at room temperature in an airtight container.

-- If you are making in large quantity , you can also refrigerate up to 2 months in a ziplock and remove small portions and use accordingly.
+- If you are making in large quantity, you can also refrigerate up to 2 months in a ziplock and remove small portions and use them accordingly.

-- Dry grind the peanuts only after its cooled completely else there are chances of oil oozing out.
+- Dry grind the peanuts only after it's cooled completely otherwise there are chances of oil oozing out.

-- You can dry roast curry leaves in microwave for 90-120 secs, check in between.
+- You can dry roast curry leaves in the microwave for 90-120 secs, check-in between.

 Note: Nutrition values are my best estimates.
 If you rely on them for your diet, use your preferred nutrition calculator.

-- Jaggery is optional ,You can make spicy chutney powder without adding it too.
+- Jaggery is optional so you can make spicy chutney powder without adding it too.

-- You can also use 2 tablespoon of roasted sesame seeds ,flax seeds or dry coconut and reduce same amount of peanuts from the ingredients for healthier variation.
+- You can also use 2 tablespoons of roasted sesame seeds, flax seeds, or dry coconut and reduce the same amount of peanuts from the ingredients for healthier variation.

-- Do not remove the skin of peanuts as they are nutritious.
+- Do not remove the skin of peanuts as they are very nutritious.

 Serving: 1tablespoon | Calories: 43kcal | Carbohydrates: 1.2g | Protein: 1.9g | Fat: 3.7g | Cholesterol: 0mg | Sodium: 1.4mg | Potassium: 53.3mg | Fiber: 0.6g | Sugar: 1.2g | Vitamin A: 140IU | Vitamin C: 0mg | Calcium: 70mg | Iron: 0.1mg